Running Impact Force Calculator

 • g – gravitational acceleration (≈ 9.81 m/s²)

-• k – impact multiplier (dimensionless), an estimate of how many times body weight the peak impact is
+• k – impact multiplier (dimensionless): how many times body weight the peak load is

 Force in newtons and body-weight multiples